caperaven/crs-router/readme.md

 https://github.com/caperaven/crs-router-example

 If you have any feature requests or bug reports you are welcome to post them there.

+## Styles
+If you have a style for the view you can set the `hasStyle` property on the route to true.
+This will look for a style sheet at "/styles/views/[viewname].css".
+For example, a view of "details" should have a style at "/styles/views/details.css".
+This css is loaded and added to the HTML before it is loaded.
+This allows you to have granular control over styles while preventing any style popping that may happen during style loading delays.

 ## Route parameters
 So up to this point we have been looking at features using a standard parameterised url using `?`.